murchie85/gossipSimulator/README.md

  - Propagate Rumours
  - Gain Status by generating Rumors

- This may seem like the same thing, but one AI will be tasked with keeping
+ This may seem like the same thing, but one AI Optimiser will be tasked with keeping a rumour going and spreading it to as many people as possible.

+Another optimiser will be tasked with gaining as much points by abusing the system to their benefit (it might not mean spreading it far and wide).